Michael Kashak

-Michael Kashak (born June 11, 1993) is a Canadian football defensive lineman.
+Michael Kashak (born June 11, 1993) is a Canadian former professional football defensive lineman.
 He played college football for the McMaster Marauders in the Canadian Interuniversity Sport (CIS).
 He played five seasons for the Marauders which culminated in being named to the OUA first-team all-star team in 2015 and 2016.
 During these five seasons, the Marauders won the Yates Cup in 2012 and 2014.
 Following the end of the 2015 CIS season, he was invited to the Canadian Football League’s national combine.
 He was drafted in the sixth round, 51st overall, by the Calgary Stampeders in the 2016 CFL draft.
 Prior to playing football in the CIS, he played for Holy Trinity, where he was part of the Metro Bowl championship team in 2010.